-Sundowning is a condition that describes the mental and physical deterioration that some seniors may experience as they age.
+Sundowning is a condition that describes the mental and physical deterioration that some senior citizens may experience as they age.
 This normal process is generally associated with memory disorders like dementia or Alzheimer’s.
-It can be very distressing for both the senior and their family, so it is essential to understand sundowning symptoms, what causes them, and how you can help a senior in your life manage sundown sickness.
-For many people experiencing senior sundowning, finding a quality memory care facility can make all the difference.
+It can be very distressing for both the senior and their family, so it is essential to understand sundowning signs, what causes them, and how you can help your loved one manage sundown sickness.
+For many people experiencing sundowning, finding quality memory care for seniors can make all the difference.

 - A change in routine